The Definitive AVG AntiVirus Pro for Android Review: Should You Keep Sticking To Free?Ramon Francisco

 There are a couple of upgrade options where it may be better to simply upgrade to AVG’s Ultimate security bundle rather than simply upgrading to AntiVirus Pro for mobile.
 One of these cases is if you’re interested in availing of AVG Australia’s VPN services.

 Paying 3 times the cost of the annual AVG AntiVirus Pro subscription just to have access to a VPN strictly for your mobile device doesn’t feel worth it.
-At least with the AVG Ultimate package, you get to choose how many devices you want covered with AVG’s security features and VPN service coverage.
+At least with the AVG Ultimate package, you get to choose how many devices you want to be covered with AVG’s security features and VPN service coverage.

 In addition, if you’re past 20 years of age, already working, and understand the concept of people getting paid to do their jobs, you should probably be putting money into AVG’s bank accounts for the strong security features their engineers have created.

-I’ll end this article with one of the biggest improvements that the current versions of AVG AntiVirus applications have over the first few one I had experienced early in life.
+I’ll end this article with one of the biggest improvements that the current versions of AVG AntiVirus applications have over the first few ones I had experienced early in life.
 While AVG still has those frustrating scummy sales moments to get you to upgrade to the AVG AntiVirus Pro edition, at least they’re no longer repeatedly making us un-install online browsers we’d never use or change our homepage without our permission in our mobile device.

 All-in-all, if you’re looking for a dedicated security application for your mobile device, you should consider upgrading to AVG AntiVirus Pro rather than sticking to the Free edition.